wltrimbl/cmsc13600-course-materials/docs/HW-5-api.md

 4. To run a single test, it's `pytest test_simple.py::TestDjangoHw5simple::test_creat_epost_simple`

 ## Grading
-You have five new API endpoints, and 12 autograder points:
+You have three  new API endpoints, and 12 autograder points:
 1.  /app/api/upload/         (4 points)
-2.  /app/api/dump-data/            (4 points)
-3.  /app/api/submit-data/          (2 points)
-3.  /app/api/dump-uploads     (2 points)
+2.  /app/api/dump-uploads/   (2 points) returns status 200, 401, or 403
-3.  /app/api/dump-data       (2 points)
+3.  /app/api/knockknock/      (2 points) returns text

-and two new views:
+and a new view:
-1.   /app/uploads  (which sends data to
+1.   /app/uploads/  (which sends data to /app/api/upload/)
-2.   /app/data      (which sends data to

 ## Submission
 Upload from github to gradescope.